meese-wj/TREx.jl/src/Models/Observables/README.md

 end
 ```

-## The Solution: the `@observable` macro
+## The Solution: the `@observables` macro

 So, we see that both cases, up to their actual meaning, are identical setups.
-Thus, our `@observable` macro automates this process as
+Thus, our `@observables` macro automates this process as

 ```julia
 @observables FerromagneticObservables Dict( :energy => energy, :energy2 => energy2, :mag => magnetization, :mag2 => magnetization2 )